solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     endpoint.]

 2. Make a `GET` request to `http://localhost:8080/demo/all`.
-The entries that you added through the POST request will be displayed.
+The entries that were added through the POST request will be displayed.

     ![This image shows how to make a GET request to the Java app endpoint.]